kcaisley/frida/docs/devices.md

 ### Device fabrication possible steps:

 Dy processing/microstructuring, ceramic layer deposition, reactive ion etching, metrology, wet processing (organic-organic etc, maskless lithography, dicing (by wafer size), GEM foil production, backside processing, wafer-wafer bonding, through silicon vias, bump-bonding

-## FD SOI, Finfet, and Bulk:

-A better name for FD-SOI is 'Ultra Thin Body' or UTB-SOI

-When you compare two basically different technologies like FinFET and FDSOI it’s not a case that one is intrinsically better than the other for all applications, they both have pros and cons which make them the best choice for different applications.

-FinFETs have more drive current per unit cell area, higher capacitance, steeper subthreshold slope, no Vth tuning.
-FDSOI has lower drive current but also lower capacitance, lower power/current density, and the ability to tune Vth up or down using back biasing.

-So in more heavily loaded circuits FinFETs clock faster, have lower leakage but also higher dynamic power and power/current density.
-In more lightly loaded circuits — especially if parallelisation can be used — FDSOI has lower dynamic (and total) power and can run at lower voltages with higher power efficiency than FinFETs.

-For circuits with a lot of “dark silicon” or low average activity where gate density and maximum clock rate are important (e.g. mobile AP, PC CPU) FinFET is the winner.
-For power-critical parallel circuits with high activity running all the time at high temperature (e.g. 100G networking devices) FDSOI wins because power efficiency per gate transition is better and power/current density is lower, so fewer problems with electromigration and hotspots than FinFET.
-FDSOI chip size may be a bit larger but this is overridden by lower power consumption.
-FDSOI can also win where minimum power per operation is crucial and maximum clock rate is less important (e.g. IoT).

-Both are a lot better than bulk CMOS, but in different ways.
-Each is better than the other in some applications and worse in others.

-Fins a fabricated on a fixed grid, on the order of 30nm, while gates are at a 50nm pitch.
-A Gate crossing multipel fins creates a wider transistor.
-Multiple gates neighboring gates will create fingers, which also